Peeden History, Family Crest & Coats of Arms

 Early History of the Peeden family

 This web page shows only a small excerpt of our Peeden research.
-Another 201 words (14 lines of text) covering the years 1544, 1630, 1588, 1657, 1593, 1604, 1595, 1626, 1623, 1613, 1684, 1640, 1644, 1661, 1679, 1657, 1621 and 1624 are included under the topic Early Peeden History in all our PDF Extended History products and printed products wherever possible.
+Another 102 words (7 lines of text) covering the years 1544, 1630, 1588, 1657, 1593, 1604, 1595, 1626, 1623, 1613, 1684, 1640, 1644, 1661, 1679, 1622, 1607, 1604, 1657, 1621, 1622, 1624, 1626, 1749 and 1707 are included under the topic Early Peeden History in all our PDF Extended History products and printed products wherever possible.

 Peeden Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Peyton, Payton and others.

 Early Notables of the Peeden family (pre 1700)

 Outstanding amongst the family at this time was Sir John Peyton (1544-1630), English soldier and Governor of Jersey from Isleham, Cambridgeshire; and his son, Sir Edward Peyton (1588-1657), English parliamentarian, High Sheriff of the Cambridgeshire in 1593 and 1604.

 Migration of the Peeden family to Ireland

 Some of the Peeden family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Peeden family to the New World and Oceana
+Migration of the Peeden family

-.
+Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
+Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
+The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
+Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Peeden or a variant listed above: Henry Payton, who settled in Virginia in 1623; Robert Payton, who came to Virginia in 1634; Peter Payton, who settled in Virginia in 1636; George Peyton settled in Virginia in 1748.

 The Peeden Motto +